Child Benefit - High income Child Benefit Tax Charge

 The charge is paid through a self-assessment tax return.
 It is your responsibility to make sure that you pay this tax even if you are not contacted by HMRC.

-You can decide not to receive Child Benefit if you do not wish to pay the charge and can change your mind at any time.
+You can decide not to receive Child Benefit payments if you do not wish to pay the charge and can change your mind at any time.

 You will remain entitled to Child Benefit, even if you choose not to have it paid.
 This is in order to protect your entitlement to national insurance credits (Carer’s Credits), which can count towards your State Retirement Pension entitlement.